 We recommend checking out the Innocn 27M2V.
 It has a better 1152-zone mini LED FALD solution for the same price, while the Acer XV275K P3 with the same 576-zone backlight can be found on sale for just $550.

-If you’re looking for a cheaper HDR monitor, check out the Cooler Master Tempest GP27Q with an IPS panel and the KTC M27T20 with a VA panel – both with 1440p 165Hz 576-zone mini LED FALD backlights for $500.
+If you’re looking for a cheaper HDR monitor, check out the AOC Q27G3XMN with a 336-zone mini LED FALD backlight for ~$250.

 Thanks to its IPS panel with a wide color gamut, 576-zone mini LED FALD and 4K UHD resolution, the Cooler Master GP27U offers amazing HDR image quality, while its fast response time and VRR support ensure smooth performance.

 While there is some blooming noticeable in certain scenes, this is the case even with much more expensive mini LED displays too, so it’s tolerable considering the price and the nature of this technology.